AnantharamanLab/TYMEFLIES_Viral/Reconstruct_vMAGs/README.md

 [script] 13.Reconstruct_vMAGs.step4.summarize_checkV_result_for_each_phage_genome.pl

-**5 & 6 Summarize all AMGs from individual metagenomes**
+**5 & 6 Summarize and filter all AMGs from individual metagenomes**

 Step 5: Generate AMG table for all metagenomes.
 Use the AMG annotated by VIBRANT and change the protein according to the IMG ID and phage genome ID

-Step 6: Add metagenome info and KEGG pathway info to the AMG table.
-The following information has been added:
+Step 6: Filter AMG and add metagenome info and KEGG pathway info to the AMG table.

+- Filtering step:

+(1) Filter tail AMGs

+Any one AMG that is placed in either ends of a scaffold or any n AMGs that are placed in either ends of a scaffold in tandem will be filtered

+(2) Filter AMGs that have any v-scores (KEGG and Pfam v-scores) >= 1

+In the original VIBRANT annotation result, we can parse the v-scores for individual AMG proteins.
+If any AMG has its any v-scores (KEGG, Pfam, and VOG v-scores) >= 1 (representing a viral-like nature), we will filter this AMG.

+(3) Filter AMGs with flanking genes of v-scores < 0.02

+For AMGs (or multiple AMGs placed in tandem) surrounded by all their flanking gene with v-scores < 0.02, it  indicates that these AMGs are surrounded by non-viral (cellular) genes.
+These AMGs will be filtered due to that they are likely to be non-viral (cellular) in origin too.

+(4) Filter AMGs that have COG category as T or B

+We used eggNOG-mapper v2  (in March 2023) to annotate all AMG proteins.
+We obtained the COG category information for all AMG proteins.
+If any AMG has its COG category assigned as T (Signal Transduction) or B (Chromatin Structure and dynamics), we  will filter this AMG.

+[Result]

+Total AMG number before filtering: 236,212

+Total AMG number after filtering: 149,289

+​          which means 63.2% retained

+Number of AMGs to be filtered in each step:

+*1* tail_AMG number is 46,438

+*2* AMGs_w_high_v_scores number is 50,272 (using both KEGG v-score and Pfam v-score)

+*3* AMGs_w_flanking_genes_of_low_v_score number is 96 (using KEGG v-score and considering two flanking genes at both sides)

+*4* AMGs_belong_to_not_correct_COG number is 652

+*Note that the above four collections of AMGs to be filtered have overlaps*

+- The following information has been added:

 Metagenome date and season ('date | date in the year | season')